tearust/t-rust/obsidian/_gitbook-dev-docs/1_tutorial/5.2_sample_actor/README.md

 The main logic is wrapped into the `TappstoreTxn::TransferTea` function.

 TAppStore is the most important system actor that handles most system calls.
 You can get more from the developer document.
 In this step, we can see it requests transferring 1000 T from DAO_RESERVE to the current login user.
 The token_id is TAppStore not this TApp's id.
 This is very important, because all TEA token in the layer2 will be stored under the token_id == TAppStore.
 If the token_id == my_new_build_tapp, the currency is not TEA, but your own layer2  token (e.g. my_sample_task_coin).

+There are two functions we are not going to explain here, they are `init_db` and `init_token`.
+They are not a part of the real production.
+We need them purely because we need a mock to initliaze the TApp state and database in local development environment.
+These tasks will be done by the Developer portal in the real environment.